openedx/edx-documentation/en_us/install_operations/source/mobile.rst

 * To configure a video module in edX Studio, you edit the video component.
 On the **Advanced** tab, in the **Video File URLs** field, enter the URL to the mobile-targeted video as the first URL in the list.
-For more information, see :ref:`opencoursestaff:Working with Video Components` in *Building and Running an Open edX Course*.
+For more information, see :ref:`Working with Video Components` in *Building and Running an Open edX Course*.

 * To configure a video module by editing the course XML, enter the URL to the